microsoft/mdatp-devicecontrol/Printer Protection Samples/Audit Default Deny.md

 <summary>Add a rule for Default Deny to the policy</summary>

-   1. Click on "+ Set reusable settings" under Included Id

-   1. Click on *Any Printer*

-   1. Click on "Select"

    1. Click on "+ Edit Entry"
    1. Enter *Default Deny* for the name

-   1. Select *Deny* from "Type"
-   1. Select *None* from "Options"
-   1. Select *Print* from "Access mask"

-   1. Add another entry.
-Click on "+ Add"

    1. Select *Audit Denied* from "Type"
    1. Select *Show notification and Send event* from "Options"